AnggaWikaNugraha/super-apps-microfrontend-duidtin/duidtin-feature-beranda/README.md

 - This is the first feature remote, so **PHASE 2 in the host finally runs for real** — before this, `featureRegistry` was empty and the loop did zero iterations.
 - Design-system types are generated into `@mf-types/` automatically — cross-repo `dts` works across MF versions too.

-- Five blocks driven by **four separate queries** — each block owns its loading/error state, so one failing block does not take the others down.
+- Five blocks; four of them are data-driven by **three queries** — `rekening` feeds two blocks and TanStack merges it into a single request.
+Each block owns its loading/error state, so a failing block does not take down blocks whose query is different.
 - **Three layers of error handling**, all proven working (see below).

 Not there yet: